Code-Institute-Submissions/QuelleQim-fancy_plants_MayResub/README.md

 ### Other Technologies

+- Pip3 - The project uses pip3 to install multiple tools used in the project.
-- Stripe - The project uses heroku as a method for payment.
+- Stripe - The project uses [stripe](https://stripe.com/en-se) as a method for payment.
+- Hatchful - The project uses [Hatchful](https://hatchful.shopify.com/) for creation of favicon.
+- Paint3D - The project uses Paint3D for editing of Hatchful favicon.
+- Marvel - the wireframes made for this project was made with [marvel](https://marvelapp.com/).

 ## Testing